CovertLab/wcEcoli/docs/misc/add_new_gene.md

   * <b>ID of new genes, RNAs, and proteins MUST begin with NG</b>
   * Necessary data files:
     * `insertion_location.tsv` - Specify desired genome insertion location
-    * `genes.tsv` - List of the genes you would like to insert, with relative coordinates within the sequence to be inserted
+    * `genes.tsv` - List of the genes you would like to insert, with relative coordinates within the sequence to be inserted.
+Note that only a single contiguous gene insertion is supported at this time.
     * `gene_sequences.tsv` - Sequences of genes to be inserted
     * `rnas.tsv` - RNAs corresponding to those genes
     * `proteins.tsv` - Proteins corresponding to those genes